froger-me/wp-packages-update-server/README.md

 ### Compatibility

-* Tested with PHP 7.0.29 - may work with higher PHP versions for the most part (warnings may appear for PHP 7.3)
+* Tested with PHP 8.x - may work with PHP 7.x versions for the most part
-* WP Packages Update Server proper uses Plugin Update Checker Library 4.4 and WP Update Server Library 4.4
+* WP Packages Update Server proper uses Plugin Update Checker Library 5.3 and WP Update Server Library 2.0.1
-* Integration examples use Plugin Update Checker Library 4.9
+* Integration examples use Plugin Update Checker Library 5.3

-**Pull requests to update the plugin's Proxy Update Checker Library to ensure compatibility with the latest versions of Plugin Update Checker and WP Update Server Library or to support other PHP versions are now accepted - this plugin is a personal project, receiving payment for its maintenance does not fit into my schedule, and I do not plan to spend extensive amount of time maintaining it except for obvious bugs.**
+**Pull requests to solve any bug, improve performance, and keep libraries up to date are welcome and highly encouraged.**
+**Requests to debug or troubleshoot specific setups will not be addressed.**

 ### Screenshots